Rishabgupta/MillionSongDataset/README.md

 3. ! pip install --user --install-option="--install-purelib=/usr/lib64/python2.7/dist-packages" 'tables==2.4'

 Please not that the getters for the h5 files need particular versions of the packages mentioned above which is why it's needed to force install them.

+## Creating the dataset
+The files used for constructing the dataset are present in the folder 'Dataset creation'.
+It contains the python files with the getter functions along with our custom wrappers that invoke those getters.
+In order to circumvent RAM issues, we processed the requests as batch events by using the shell script to invoke the wrappers.

+## Year and genre predictions
+The predictive analysis part is present in the 'Analysis' folder of this repository.
+It includes code to visualize the data, feature selection and constructing and running the predctive models.